billy-pk/DeepResearchAgent/README.md

 # DeepResearchAgent 🕵️‍♂️
 DeepResearchAgent is research agent designed to autonomously conduct in-depth research on various topics.
-It leverages a sophisticated planning system, a dedicated lead research agent, and a suite of tools to gather, process, and synthesize information effectively.Is is based on openai agents sdk.
+It leverages a sophisticated planning system, a dedicated lead research agent, and a suite of tools to gather, process, and synthesize information effectively.It is based on openai agents sdk.

 # 🚀 Features
 Modular Architecture:  Easily extendable with new tools and research strategies.

 Intelligent Planning:  Utilizes planning.py for dynamic and adaptive research plan generation.

 Lead Research Agent:  lead_research_agent.py orchestrates the overall research process, delegating tasks and consolidating findings.

 Specialized Agents: Includes requirement_gathering.py, synthesis_agent.py, and citation_agent.py for focused tasks.